Chonburi province: Road

 The Bangkok-Chonburi-Pattaya Motorway (Hwy 7) is linked with Bangkok's Outer Ring Road (Hwy 9) with another intersection at Si Nakharin and Rama IX Junction.

 The Bang Na-Trat Highway (Hwy 34) from Bang Na travels through Bang Phli and crosses the Bang Pakong River into Chonburi.
 There is a Chonburi bypass that meets Sukhumvit Road (Hwy 3), passing Bang Saen Beach, Bang Phra, Pattaya and Sattahip.

 Airports

 Chonburi is about 120 km by road from Suvarnabhumi Airport (BKK), the country's largest international airport.
 By road, it is accessed from Sukhumvit Road and Motorway 7 from Bangkok.
 Chonburi is also served by scheduled flights via U-Tapao International Airport (UTP), which is a 45-minute drive south of the city.

 Highways

 The main road through Chonburi is Thailand Route 3, also known as Sukhumvit Road.
 To the northeast, it connects to Bangkok, and to the south, it connects to Rayong province, Chanthaburi province and Trat province.
 Route 344 leads east to Klaeng (which is also on Route 3).
 Route 7 runs parallel to Route 3 but bypasses the densely populated coastal area, connecting to the beach resort city of Pattaya.

 Rail

-The State Railway of Thailand, the national passenger rail system, provides service in the province, with the main station being Chon Buri Railway Station.
+The State Railway of Thailand, the national passenger rail system, provides service in the province, with the main station being Chonburi railway station.